Creates a lightweight cograph_network object from various network inputs.

 net <- as_cograph(mat)

-# Direct $ access to all data
+# Direct $ access to core data

 net$nodes # nodes data frame